-Engraving on fine laid paper trimmed close to the image borderline.
+Engraving on fine laid paper trimmed close to the platemark backed with a support sheet.

-If you are interested in purchasing this incredible display of discipline and skill to create an engraving only slightly larger than a thumb print (albeit a thumb print from a person with an exceptionally large thumb), please contact me (email@example.com) and I will send you a PayPal invoice to make the payment easy.
+If you are interested in purchasing this sensitively rendered tiny jewel of an engraving, please contact me (email@example.com) and I will send you a PayPal invoice to make the payment easy.

 This print has been sold

 Please let me know your thoughts, advice about inaccuracies (including typos) and additional information that you would like to add to any post.